-Most of my web posts about writing are about writing productivity.
+Most of my web posts about writing are about writing productivity, meaning, how we take notes, how we organize them, work with them, get their content into finished works, and make them future-proof.
 Chances are that’s how you found me.
 It has, oddly, become a sub-specialty of mine, and it’s made this site very popular.
 Even Merlin Mann, the productivity guru of 43-Folders fame, has cited some of my FSIM work.
 You can find the original FSIM post here, and subsequent posts about it here.

-At the same time I have been working on a book length project (or two) while doing development work and lit study at The NSSR.
+At the same time, I have been working on a book length project (or two) while doing development work and literature study at The NSSR.

 How’s it coming?
-Well, I was accepted in 2010 to the New York State Writer’s Institute at Skidmore, in Rick Moody’s section (the masters section).
+Well, I was accepted in 2010 to the New York State Writer’s Institute at Skidmore, in Rick Moody’s section.
 So, not too bad.
 I’m now a multi-year, repeat offender up there in Saratoga.

 - I’ve studied over at The New School’s writing program